-Sections 5.9 and 5.10 provide details on injection volume and injection points, respectively.
+Sections 5.9 and 5.10 provide details on injection volume and injection points, respectively:

-- Injection Target Pore Volume of the Barrier (8 to 20%, see Section 5.9) - Injection Grid Spacing (8 to 15 feet, see Section 5.10) - Number of Injection Rows (see Section 5.10) - PRB Design Time (desired duration for PRB to effectively remove nitrate) - Persistence will be determined by hydrogeology (longer persistence with lower groundwater seepage velocity), flux of nitrate and other terminal electron acceptors (e.g., dissolved oxygen), and overall EVO mass applied at the PRB.
+- Injection Target Pore Volume of the Barrier (8 to 20%, see Section 5.9). - Injection Grid Spacing (8 to 15 feet, see Section 5.10). - Number of Injection Rows (typically 1 or 2, see Section 5.10). - PRB Design Time (desired duration for PRB to effectively remove nitrate): - Persistence will be determined by hydrogeology (longer persistence with lower groundwater seepage velocity), flux of nitrate and other terminal electron acceptors (e.g., dissolved oxygen), and overall EVO mass applied at the PRB.

-Design Factor

-o This is a user-selected engineering safety factor.
+- Design Factor: - $\circ~$ This is a user-selected engineering safety factor.
 Authors recommend a range of 1 to 3.